 [Regulation 20 inserted: Gazette 13 Jan 2009 p.
 56-7.]

-21. Hazard management agency — Brookfield Rail Pty Limited
+21. Hazard management agency — ARC Infrastructure Pty Ltd

-Brookfield Rail Pty Limited is the hazard management agency of the hazard rail crashes —
+ARC Infrastructure Pty Ltd (ACN 094 721 301) is the hazard management agency of the hazard rail crashes —

 (a) for emergency management; and

-(b) for that area of the State comprising any parcel of land or corridor land on which railway infrastructure operated, maintained or managed by Brookfield Rail Pty Limited is situated.
+(b) for that area of the State comprising any parcel of land or corridor land on which railway infrastructure operated, maintained or managed by ARC Infrastructure Pty Ltd is situated.

 [Regulation 21 inserted: Gazette 13 Jan 2009 p.
 57; amended: Gazette 13 Mar 2012 p.
-1034.]
+1034; SL 2020/24 r.
+11.]

-22. Hazard management agency — State Health Coordinator
+22. Hazard management agency — chief executive officer of Health Department

-The State Health Coordinator, Department of Health, is the hazard management agency for emergency management of the following hazards for the whole of the State —
+The chief executive officer of the Health Department is the hazard management agency for emergency management of the following hazards for the whole of the State —

+(aa) human epidemic;

 (a) actual or impending spillage, release or escape of a biological substance that is capable of causing loss of life, injury to a person or damage to the health of a person, property or the environment;

 (b) heatwave.

 [Regulation 22 inserted: Gazette 29 Jan 2013 p.
-331-2.]
+331-2; amended: SL 2020/24 r.
+12.]

 23A.
-Hazard management agency — Marine Safety, General Manager
+Hazard management agency — chief executive officer of Transport Department

-(1) In this regulation —

-waters of the State means —

-(a) all waters within the limits of the State; and

-(b) all coastal waters of the State within the meaning given in the Coastal Waters (State Powers) Act 1980 (Commonwealth) section 3(1).
+[(1) deleted.]

-(2) The Marine Safety, General Manager, Department of Transport is the hazard management agency of the hazard set out in regulation 15(i) —
+(2) The chief executive officer of the Transport Department is the hazard management agency of the hazard set out in regulation 15(i) —

 (a) for emergency management; and